lmarecha-creator/mcafeecloudguru/content/190moreinformation/040_dashboard/20_connect.md

 6- Extract the files and upload them to your repository: ***Deployment-Windows-VM***

-5- Repeat the same and click the “Create repository” button for the second repository and give it a name : Deployment-app-SQL
+7- Repeat the same and click the “Create repository” button for the second repository and give it a name : Deployment-app-SQL

+8- Download deployment files of a Windows VM from this link :  https://github.com/MVCEBC/SQL-with-violation/blob/main/SQL-with-violation.zip

+9- Extract the files and upload them to your repository: ***Deployment-app-SQL***